 Individuals may incur expenses in connection with the acquisition or ownership of Trust Units.
 For tax years beginning before January 1, 2018, these expenses may be deductible as "miscellaneous itemized deductions" only to the extent that such expenses exceed 2 percent of the individual's adjusted gross income.
-As a result of recently-enacted tax legislation under the 2017 Tax Cuts and Jobs Act (the "TCJA"), for tax years beginning after December 31, 2017 and before January 1, 2026, miscellaneous itemized deductions are not allowed.
+As a result of recently-enacted tax legislation under the TCJA, for tax years beginning after December 31, 2018 and before January 1, 2026, miscellaneous itemized deductions are not allowed.